 The monastery flourished for 600 years.
 Today you will find the imposing remains of a cathedral, 2 round towers and no fewer than seven of the original 17 churches constructed here.
 Among the ruins (which date back to 545AD) are three ancient high crosses.
 The North Cross, the oldest of the three, was created c.800.
 Only the limestone shaft and sandstone base survive.
 The South Cross is a 9th-century piece originally situated at the southern end of the site.
 It has one Christian scene on its west face; a rough carving of the Crucifixion of Christ.
 Many believe this cross to have been the inspiration for the third cross, the Cross of the Scriptures, whose sandstone is skillfully carved with intricate figures on all four sides and is the most impressive of the surviving Celtic crosses in Ireland.

 I was with a group of tourists listening to a passionate guide explain what life must have been like for the monks and others who lived, learned and died at this place.
-It didn’t seem right discussing their amazing history as if they weren’t even there, because they WERE there.
+It didn’t seem right somehow – talking about them as if they weren’t even there, because they WERE there.
 They were with me that day among the lichen-spotted stones in an ancient place where time stands still!

 I just returned from 16 days in Scotland and Ireland.
 What beauty and history there!
 At the Cliffs of Moher there is also danger.
 Many people have died, intentionally and accidentally, because the cliffs are high and the edges are so fragile.
 It is particularly dangerous when the wind is fierce – which is most of time!
 A memorial has been erected for those who have lost their lives here.